lukeboi/scroll-fourth-second/README.md

 Here's another example.
 Again, the model picks up the letters it is finetuned on but didn't pick up any other instances of the crackle pattern.
 ![alt text](https://github.com/lukeboi/scroll-fourth-second/blob/master/inference/1688370140/pred_raw_start18_scaled2.png)

-In this case, the model is predicting strong ink signals at deeper levels.
-However, the fact that these predictions appear in pairs suggest that the model is overfitting on the pi/iota pair.
-Extensive manual analysis of the predicted ink locations did not reveal a crackle pattern.
+In this case, the model is predicting strong ink signals at a deeper level than the pi.
+However, the fact that these predictions appear in pairs suggest that the model is overfitting on the pi/iota pattern.
+Extensive manual analysis of the predicted ink locations did not reveal a crackle pattern, suggesting that the model is hallucinating.
 ![alt text](https://github.com/lukeboi/scroll-fourth-second/blob/master/inference/1688399679/pred_raw_start14_scaled2.png)

 These results indicate that untuned or finetuned kaggle ink detection models are not sufficient to detect ink in the grand prize scrolls.